Philosophical Concert: Kant’s Enlightenment in Music

 About

-Professor Dr. Maria de Lourdes Borges and renowned pianist Pablo Rossi present "Philosophical Concert: Kant’s Enlightenment in Music", an event that brings together philosophy and music to explore Kantian Enlightenment through art.
-The presentation combines philosophical reflections on reason, freedom, and aesthetics with the performance of musical pieces that resonate with the spirit of the Enlightenment.
-A unique experience that invites the audience to immerse themselves in the harmony between ideas and sound.
+Professor Maria de Lourdes Borges and the renowned pianist Pablo Rossi present “Philosophical Concert: Kant’s Enlightenment in Music”, an event that brings together philosophy and music to explore the Kantian Enlightenment through art.
+The presentation combines philosophical reflections on reason, freedom, and aesthetics with the performance of musical works that resonate with the spirit of the Enlightenment.
+This unique experience invites the audience to immerse themselves in the harmony between ideas and sounds.